Who isn’t in a hurry today? Have you noticed lately “adults & hurry” seem to be synonymous.

 Don’t forget to come back next month for my next blog.
 Until then, consider reading my book for further insight.
 Chapter 9 about the Busy Mind would be a good place to start: “Breaking Free from the Ego: A Course in Finding and Freeing Yourself”. https://amzn.to/3mC7vO9

 I hope you’ve enjoyed this blog.
 Please share it with someone else.
 It may be exactly what they need to hear to be free too.
-Be sure to check out the helpful links below for my monthly newsletter, book, website, earlier blogs, and other opportunities.

 About the Author – Trina Carroll-Houk is a spiritual teacher, counselor, and founder of Breaking Free Boundaries, LLC who specializes in self-awareness, mindfulness, and the spiritual dimension of being.
 Her goal is to help people improve their quality of life so they can experience inner peace, meaningful purpose, and greater fulfillment.
 Trina represents a movement focused on helping people release what limits them from living in a higher dimension of spiritual consciousness.

-Checkout Trina’s book on most online retail sites such as Amazon, Barnes & Noble, or BookBaby Bookshop: “Breaking Free from the Ego: A Course in Finding and Freeing Yourself”
+Checkout Trina’s book on most online retail sites such as Amazon, Barnes & Noble, or BookBaby Bookshop: “Breaking Free from the Ego: A Course in Finding and Freeing Yourself.”

-Amazon: https://amzn.to/3mC7vO9
+- Amazon: https://amzn.to/3mC7vO9

-BookBaby Bookshop: https://store.bookbaby.com/book/Breaking-Free-from-the-Ego1
+- BookBaby Bookshop: https://store.bookbaby.com/book/Breaking-Free-from-the-Ego1

-Sign-up for Trina’s monthly newsletter today! https://breakingfreeboundaries.com/freedom-whats-holding-back/
+- Sign-up for Trina’s newsletter today. https://breakingfreeboundaries.com

-Visit her on the web at: https://breakingfreeboundaries.com/.
+- Visit her on the web at: https://breakingfreeboundaries.com/.

-Follow Breaking Free Boundaries on Facebook: https://www.facebook.com/breakingfreeboundaries.
+- Follow Breaking Free Boundaries on Facebook: https://www.facebook.com/breakingfreeboundaries.

-Read more blogs & return to read the next one too: https://breakingfreeboundaries.com/blog/.
+- Read more blogs & return to read the next one too: https://breakingfreeboundaries.com/blog/.